 USN, May 1966.

-1962-1966 - Studied electrical engineering, Purdue University under the Navy
+1962-1966 - Studied undergraduate electrical engineering at Purdue University

-Enlisted Scientific Education Program (NESEP).
-Promoted to Chief Electronics
+in the Navy Enlisted Scientific Education Program (NESEP).
+Promoted to

 1961-1962 - TACAN Maintenance Technician.
 Supervised maintenance of

 ground radio transmitters and receivers for air-to-ground communications.

 1960-1961 - Shipboard Electronics Technician (RADAR, HF and UHF